 - subsequent years: $60 cash back = $60

 In this scenario, the Blue Cash Everyday Card triples and the Blue Cash Preferred Card more than quadruples the cash back on supermarket purchases versus a 1% card, even after the annual fee is factored in.
-If you make department store or gas station purchases, the comparative cash back rewards could be even higher.
+If you make gas station purchases, the comparative cash back rewards could be even higher.

 If you don’t have either card, and you responsibly pay off your full credit card balances each month, what are you waiting for?

 Disclosure: This content is not provided or commissioned by American Express.
 Any opinions, analyses, reviews or evaluations provided here are mine alone, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through Advertiser affiliate programs.
-I am legitimately an American Express cardholder, as highlighted in this post.
+I am an American Express cardholder, as highlighted in this post.

 User Generated Content Disclosure: Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.